aabbtree77/esp32-vpn/README.md

 3. An MQTT web app.
 Again, only the board needs to know the URL or the IP address of the app.
 The MQTT is preferable for two reasons: (i) the client libs are more reliable than their HTTP counterparts in the ESP world, and (ii) there is no need to write a web app to send/receive data.
 One can simply run the Mosquitto broker as an "MQTT app" and use "mosquitto_pub/sub" commands w.r.t. the MQTT topics that the board will pub/sub to.

-4. Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard), [3](https://github.com/esphome/feature-requests/issues/1444).
-This is for some overly optimistic uses where the ESP32 becomes an independent node on a par with Linux boards.
+4. Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino/issues), [2](https://github.com/trombik/esp_wireguard/issues), [3](https://github.com/esphome/feature-requests/issues/1444).
+This is for some overly optimistic dubious uses where the ESP32 becomes a VPN node on a par with Linux boards.
+No MicroPython support, no ssh, a tiny fractured [LwIP](https://forum.micropython.org/viewtopic.php?t=7569) networking user base.
 Wireguard still needs a public static IP.

 5. Connecting the ESP32 to the Linux PC over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.